 The MCO also operates a toll-free hotline allowing people to contact them directly to report and address concerns with their services.
-CSEDW members and families are informed about reporting concerns and how they can access the Member and Family Liaison through the MCO Member Handbook.
 Data from these calls are compiled and analyzed for trends.
 The MCO also employs a Member & Family Liaison to whom people and their parent/caregiver/legal representatives may report concerns with their services.
 The Liaison is responsible for providing education and assistance to the person/parent/caregiver/legal representatives and periodically compiles aggregate reports regarding concerns/complaints, which are analyzed for trends.